lookit/ember-lookit-frameplayer/README.md

 ```

 To use the video capture facilities of Lookit, you will also need to place the file `VideoRecorder.swf`
-in your `ember-frame-player/public/` folder. **This file is not part of the git repository**; it is from the HDFVR flash video
+in your `ember-lookit-frame-player/public/` folder. **This file is not part of the git repository**; it is from the HDFVR flash video
 recorder and must be obtained from a team member with access to the licensed version.

-Create or open a file named '.env' in the root of the ember-frame-player directory, and add the following entries:
+Create or open a file named '.env' in the root of the ember-lookit-frame-player directory, and add the following entries:

 ```
 WOWZA_PHP='{"minRecordTime":1,"showMenu":"false","showTimer":"false","enableBlinkingRec":1,"skipInitialScreen":1,"recordAgain":"false","showSoundBar":"true","hideDeviceSettingsButtons":1,"microphoneGain": 60,"connectionstring":"CONNECTIONSTRING"}'